Fric-88/Badgernet.Umbraco.MediaTools/README.md

  - 🔎 **Advanced Search:** Find images quickly by resolution, extension, name, folder, and more.

- - 📦 **Bulk Actions:** Resize, convert, change metadata or download multiple images directly from the media section.
+ - 📦 **Bulk Actions:** Resize, convert or download multiple images directly from the media section.

  - 🎨 **Simple Image Editor:** Edit images with basic editing functionalities without leaving the Umbraco environment.